kentik/config-snippets-cloud/cloud_AWS/terraform/module/examples/multiple-aws-accounts-multiple-vpc-setup/README.md

 1. Information on available AWS profiles is read from configuration files under `~/.aws/`
 1. Information on desired profiles to export flow logs for is read from command line
 1. Iterate over desired profiles:
-    1. Check if profile name meets AWS and Kentik resource naming requirements (only alphanumeric characters and dashes, lower case).
-Report error if not
+    1. Derive Terraform workspace name by hashing the AWS profile name (so only lower case alphanumeric characters are used)
-    1. Create Terraform workspace of profile name and activate it
+    1. Create Terraform workspace and activate it
     1. Apply Terraform configuration in activated workspace
 ## Requirements